 Plywood is often used, but for my second shield I used poplar 1x8

 plank (3/4" thick).

-is NOT a historical method, but is
+This is NOT a historical method, but is

 without power tools, but don't say I didn't warn you...

-Since my first shield was too
+My first shield was made

 attempt to reduce the weight resulted in a lot of mess, a worse